BOC (company): History

+During the Second World War, BOC expanded its production as a key supplier of gases for both munitions and medical needs.
+After the conflict, BOC formed subsidiaries in over twenty countries.
+In 1956, the UK's Monopolies Commission determined that the company controlled 98.5 percent of the markets for both oxygen and acetylene at home, dominating the supply of such gases throughout the British Empire.
+In the following years, restrictions were enacted on BOC aiomed at increasing competition.

-BOC diversified into many industries in the 1960s and 1970s.
-One was the refrigeration market and it set up a joint venture called BOC-Linde Refrigeration, with Linde of Germany in 1968.
+Throughout the 1960s and 1970s, BOC opted to diversify into numerous other industrial sectors.
+One was the refrigeration market; to this end, it set up a joint venture with the German industrial gas specialist Linde called BOC-Linde Refrigeration in 1968.
 It also acquired Ace Refrigeration Ltd and J. Muirhead Ltd, quick-frozen food suppliers, in 1969.

 With the plan of expanding into the Far East, it set up British Oxygen (Far East) Ltd, based in Tokyo.
 It established subsidiaries and joint ventures in Jamaica, the Netherlands, South Africa, Sweden and Spain for a number of products; which included transformers, magnetising equipment, frozen foods, stable isotopes, radioactively labelled compounds and cryogenic systems.
-In 1971, the company installed the largest mainframe computer in the United Kingdom, linking a network of computers throughout the country, and sold computer time to outside customers.
+In 1971, the company installed the largest mainframe computer in the UK, linking a network of computers throughout the country, and sold computer time to outside customers.
 As a result, BOC diversified into the computer business.

 The 1973 oil crisis led to a rethinking of BOC's future strategy.
 It divested non-strategic assets; and concentrated on its primary business, especially the gases and health care markets, and the expansion of these businesses to Europe, the Americas and the Far East.
-In 1975, the company became BOC International Ltd, reflecting its success in developing business outside of Britain, and in products beyond oxygen.
+In March 1975, the company became BOC International, reflecting its success in developing business outside of Britain, and in products beyond oxygen.

-An important part of BOC's history was the acquisition of Airco Industrial Gases, an American competitor.
-After 11 years of litigation, in 1978 Airco became a wholly owned subsidiary of BOC.
-The enlarged company changed its name to the BOC Group.
+In 1978, BOC purchased an 34% stake in Airco Industrial Gases, an American competitor, for the price of $20 per share.
+It acquired the remainder in 1978 for $50 per share.
+The takeover was approved by the US Supreme Court in 1977, following anti-trust action by the US government.

 In 1999, reports emerged that the U.S. industrial gases company Praxair, which in 1992 spun off from Linde's U.S. division, 'Union Carbide Industrial Gases', were in possible merger discussions with BOC.
 Following the breakup of the talks, France's Air Liquide and Air Products & Chemicals made a series of cash offers to acquire the group.
 On 13 July 1999, the BOC board approved a pre-conditional cash offer of £14.60 per share.
 BOC's assets were to be divided between Air Liquide and Air Products in the US$11 billion deal.
-On 12 May 2000, the bid lapsed, following failure to reach a satisfactory agreement with the United States Federal Trade Commission.
+On 12 May 2000, the bid lapsed, following failure to reach a satisfactory agreement with the United States Federal Trade Commission (FTC).